Toughest COVID-19 rules extended to much of south England

 Many are concerned about the prospect of a further surge in infections and deaths after the government said all restrictions will be temporarily eased over five days of the Christmas period to allow people to travel and see their friends and family.

+A maximum of three households can mix between Dec.
+23 and Dec.
+27, though Prime Minister Boris Johnson urged people to be vigilant and keep Christmas celebrations small and short.

-London and its surrounding areas came under Tier 3 restrictions this Wednesday, with the latest figures showing the capital now has among the fastest growing case rates in the country.
+London and its surrounding areas came under Tier 3 restrictions on Wednesday, with the latest figures showing the capital now has the highest case rates in the country.

-Infections are again rising in many other parts of the U.K. In Wales, it emerged on Thursday that a computer problem caused a delay in the reporting of an extra 11,000 positive COVID-19 tests — meaning that cases in the region last week may have been twice as high as the figures first suggested.
+Infections are again rising in all but one region of England, with a total of 25,161 cases reported on Wednesday.
+Meanwhile in Wales, it emerged on Thursday that a computer problem caused a delay in the reporting of an extra 11,000 positive COVID-19 tests — meaning that cases in the region last week may have been twice as high as the figures first suggested.

 The extra cases weren’t included on top of a reported 11,911 positive cases last week because of maintenance work on public health databases.